Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Result

 \subsection{Effect of the $^{56}$Ni heating}

 In the previous section, we present a method to measure $M_{\rm Henv}$ for the $^{56}$Ni-free model.
-However, before applying these results to observed SNe II, it is necessary to correct for the effects of the $^{56}$Ni heating.
+However, before applying these results to the observed light curves of SNe II, it is necessary to correct for the effects of the $^{56}$Ni heating.